-If I don't find the answer to my question after having read the information on this website - who do I ask for further questions?
+If I don't find the answer to my question after having read the information on this website - whom do I ask?

-- For any questions about enrollment at CBS, course availability, course enrollment, course changes, exams and transcripts from CBS, please write to firstname.lastname@example.org (undergraduate students) and email@example.com (graduate students).
+- For any questions about enrollment at CBS as an exchange student, course availability, course enrollment, course changes, exams and transcripts from CBS, please write to firstname.lastname@example.org (undergraduate students) and email@example.com (graduate students).

-- For any questions about matters related to housing, please write to firstname.lastname@example.org
+- For any questions about matters related to housing for exchange students, please write to firstname.lastname@example.org

-- For any questions about the Danish Languange Crash course, please write to email@example.com
+- For any questions about the Danish Languange Crash course offered just prior to semester start, please write to email@example.com

-- For any questions about the evening activities during the Crash Course week, the Introduction week and for questions about social events during the semester, please write to firstname.lastname@example.org.
+- For any questions about the evening activities during the Crash Course week, the Introduction week and for questions about social events during the semester for exchnage students, please write to firstname.lastname@example.org.

 - For questions about your CBS buddy (only for exchange students) please write to email@example.com